BoE tells clearing houses to put stability before profit

 Thomas Huertas, when he was a senior regulator at Financial Services Authority last year, said that unless carefully thought through, centralising trillions of dollars of derivatives would be like "putting a Chernobyl in the back yard".

-The London Stock Exchange (LSE.L) is renegotiating its purchase of a controlling stake in LCH.Clearnet, one of Europe's biggest clearers which now faces a regulatory capital shortfall of 300-375 million euros ($395-$494 million).

-The Bank said clearing houses will have to show plans for dealing with their own demise and how key services would continue if they got into trouble.
+The BoE said clearing houses will have to show plans for dealing with their own demise and how key services would continue if they got into trouble.

-Supervision will look for "strong user" representation and independent directors at clearing houses, the Bank said.
+Supervision will look for "strong user" representation and independent directors at clearing houses, the BoE said.

 It said clearing houses should not cut margin requirements on contracts to win business.
 "A better solution for the system is for margins to remain at higher levels in good times even if this may be above the minimum level required by regulation."